 Timothy’s father is poor, and must sell the family farm.
-As well as the many real Australian animals, there is a Bunyip who is the King of Bushland, and who, at the end, provides the gold that saves the family’s financial problems.
+Timothy walks through the bush one night and finds that the animals there are able to talk.
+There’s a Bunyip as well as the many real Australian animals.
+He’s the King of Bushland and, at the end, he royally provides the gold that saves the family’s financial problems.

 First Published in: 1912